 Many people are familiar with the marriage of oysters and champagne.
 However, The Urchin is anchored by their passion for more traditional pairings.
 They recommend that the succulent shellfish are knocked back with a jug of ale or chocolaty stout.
 Wine lovers don’t fear, they haven’t forgotten about you.
 The Urchin’s wine list has been curated to harmonise with their sensational shellfish servings.

 Larrikin at The Urchin

 It’s true to say that our fair city boasts a plethora of fantastic public houses.
 However, not many of them can say that they brew their own beer.
-The Urchin's co-owner Nick has long been passionate about beer and his enthusiasm and knowledge is evident by the expertly installed microbrewery.
-Their Australian dubbed signature brew, Larrikin can be found amongst their jaw-dropping selection of hop varieties; at last count, it was 120!
+The Urchin’s co-owner Nick has long been passionate about beer and his enthusiasm and knowledge is evident by the expertly installed microbrewery in this Hove pub.
+Their Australian dubbed signature brew, Larrikin can be found amongst their selection of local and special beers.

 Something for everyone

 While The Urchin doesn’t pitch itself as a vegetarian or vegan venue (it really is about shellfish and ale), there is always an option which means, as a destination, they’re not out of the picture if one of your party is the plant-only kind.
 And don’t think your plant-eater pal will be fobbed off with something that is an afterthought, veggie specials include banana blossom and pakora tacos and miso grilled aubergine with honey, just as an example.